Saga9103/t2yLLM/README.md

 ## <u>💡 What it does </u>

+- **t2yLLM**
-- **t2yLLM** lets you speak to your device of choice and get an audio answer from your favorite LLM (here Qwen3 by default).
+  🗣️ speak to your device of choice and get an audio answer from your favorite LLM (here Qwen3 by default).
   It should just work like any home assistant.
   The default keyword to activate speech detection is **"Ok Mars"**

 - **Two modes** :
   - Local : one PC equiped with a microphone and a speaker (here Jabra Speak2 was tested)